-This is a gated, four-phase Challenge beginning May 5, 2021.
-This call invites researchers to submit a Phase I proposal, with finalists from each phase being awarded funds and an invitation to participate in the next phase.
+This gated, four-phase Challenge began May 5, 2021.
+This call invited researchers to submit a Phase I proposal, with finalists from each phase awarded funds and an invitation to participate in the next phase.

 - Submit an initial proposal in the format described below, responding to the Challenge pitch and outlining the proposed project, the potential for commercial success, success metrics, target audience, budget and identified commitment for the prototyping phase of the Challenge, as well as team biographies.